A step-by-step guide to mastering Instagram for business in 2025

 It’s all well and good having everything in place for your business on Instagram, but without an audience to engage with, it’s pointless.

-But don’t stress – there are lots of ways you can attract audiences and have followers jumping from the tens to the thousands in no time, including:
+This can feel like an uphill battle, but don’t stress – there are lots of ways you can attract audiences, including:

 Hosting a giveaway